gi-no/blog_mean_stack/article3.en.md

 #### Editing server-side database model

-To add index for full-text search for question titles, question contents, comments, and answers, use "QuestionSchema.index()" function and specify search target fields as 'text'.
+To add index for a full-text search for question titles, question contents, comments, and answers, use "QuestionSchema.index()" function and specify search target fields as 'text'.
 Although MongoDB can automatically set index name, because MongoDB does not work as intended if the length of the name is long and exceeds 128 bytes, let's explicitly specify the index name (ex: 'question_schema_index').
 (Ref: [We need to specify name explicitly for long schema.]( http://docs.mongodb.org/manual/reference/limits/#Index-Name-Length))